Top 10 Best Female Rock Singers of All Time

-Lookout people - this chick is the real deal!
+Look out, people - this chick is the real deal!
 All aspiring ladies out there, (and a few guys too), start studying and taking notes.
-Even so, this kind of voice isn't something that can be taught or learned in some fancy music school; you either have it or you don't, simple.
-And to be honest, there's not many out there who have what Meghan Krauss has, which just makes her that much more, in a world of mediocrity and force fed radio fodder.
+Even so, this kind of voice isn't something that can be taught or learned in some fancy music school.
+You either have it or you don't, simple.
+And to be honest, there's not many out there who have what Meghan Krauss has, which just makes her that much more, in a world of mediocrity and force-fed radio fodder.
 See and hear for yourself.

 Meghan has the best voice that I have heard in a long time.
 I love her voice.
-She has an amazing talent that came naturally for her.
-I have had a great opportunity to hang out with her and my daughter adores her.
-She has inspired my daughter to want to be a singer.
-She not only has a great talent vocally.
-She is also a great person inside and out.
-She loves what she does and she loves making others happy.
-I loved listening to her when she was playing for Hyjinx and I love listening to her now as well in the band Maragold.
-Speaking about Maragold.
-Check out the cd Evergreen is Golder by Maragold (Meghan Krauss' band).
+She possesses an amazing talent that came naturally to her.
+I have had the great opportunity to hang out with her, and my daughter adores her.
+She has inspired my daughter to want to become a singer.
+She not only has great vocal talent but is also a wonderful person inside and out.
+She loves what she does and enjoys making others happy.
+I loved listening to her when she was playing for Hyjinx, and I enjoy listening to her now in the band Maragold as well.
+Speaking of Maragold, check out the CD 'Evergreen is Golder' by Maragold (Meghan Krauss' band).
 I enjoy listening to every song.

 A hauntingly beautiful voice.
-Her vocals on uninvited live may be one of the best single performances I've ever seen.
+Her vocals on Uninvited live may be one of the best single performances I've ever seen.

 Great voice.
 I definitely liked her pixie haircut more than her long hair.

-Kimberly Freeman of One-Eyed Doll has a great voice, and is multi-talented.
+Kimberly Freeman of One-Eyed Doll has a great voice and is multi-talented.

-One helluva fun concert!
+One hell of a fun concert!
 She has pipes!